AlvyneZ/alx-low_level_programming/0x0E-structures_typedef/README.md

-# C Preprocessor
+# C Structures and Typedef
 ## Author: AlvyneZ
-This directory contains ALX projectsdealing with programming techniques related to C's preprocessor
+This directory contains ALX projects dealing with defining new data types in C.